-We raise funding to make improvements to the park which serves a wide urban neighbourhood and the group of volunteers brings local people together to protect and upgrade their local park.
+One of our main purposes as a community group is to raise funding to make park improvements that will benefit the community.
+Greenfields serves a wide urban neighbourhood and the group of volunteers works tirelessly to protect and upgrade our local park.

-The history of the park goes back to the early 1900's when builder Anthony Pace was constructing a small estate with short streets named after various Shakespearean characters (Falstaff, Percy, Hotspur ...) upon reaching the north end of Falstaff Street and within sight of the old River Severn Bed he generously offered a section of the remaining open space for recreational purposes which was also the beginning of the Bowling Club.
+The history of the park goes back to the early 1900's when builder Anthony Pace was constructing a small estate with short streets named after Shakespearean characters (Falstaff, Percy, Hotspur ...) upon reaching the north end of Falstaff Street and within sight of the old River Severn Bed he generously offered a section of the remaining open space for recreational purposes and the 'Recreation Ground' for Greenfields is the land that we work tirelessly to enhance and protect.

 Today's park area is a lovely green open space with woodland 'avenues' providing access to Greenfields Bowling & Community Centre, Greenfields Allotments, and the Children’s Playground.